PriyanshuKSharma/Msg_Encrypter/README.md

 Server: Includes the server-side JavaScript file (server.js) implementing the WebSocket server using Express and ws.

 ### Usage:
-Clone the repository to your local machine.
+1] Clone the repository to your local machine.<br>
-Navigate to the server directory and run node server.js to start the WebSocket server.
+2] Navigate to the server directory and run node server.js to start the WebSocket server.<br>
-Open a separate terminal, navigate to the client directory, and open index.html in a web browser.
+3] Open a separate terminal, navigate to the client directory, and open index.html in a web browser.<br>
-Start typing messages in the input field, and click "Send" to send messages to the server.
+4] Start typing messages in the input field, and click "Send" to send messages to the server.<br>
-Messages sent from the client will be logged on both the client and server sides, and the server will respond with a "Thank you!" message.
+5] Messages sent from the client will be logged on both the client and server sides, and the server will respond with a "Thank you!" message.

 ### Technologies Used:
 Node.js<br>